Introduction to Utilization Management

 Utilization Management Benefits and Challenges

 As stated previously, one of the main benefits of utilization management is that patients receive the appropriate care at the appropriate time while managing costs (7).
-An additional benefit of UM programs is that they pinpoint excessive use of services that leads to waste within the health care system, which in turn impedes quality (5).
+An additional benefit of UM programs is that they pinpoint excessive service use that leads to waste within the health care system, which in turn impedes quality (5).

-Medically necessary services are those that are expected to produce the intended results for the patient where the benefits outweigh any potential harmful effects (5).
 Medically necessary services are the standard of care that patients expect to receive.
-Healthcare professionals are the key to ensuring that the standard of care and medical necessity remain in balance.
+Healthcare professionals are the key to ensuring that the standard of care and medical necessity remain balanced.

 For example, a primary care physician informs a patient that they have a fractured tibia, which requires a referral to a surgeon.
 The patient contacts their insurance provider with this news, and the insurance provider discusses the situation with the surgeon.
 Topics explored between the surgeon and insurance provider are whether the procedure should be performed inpatient or outpatient, which pre-surgical tests can be performed, how much time the patient will require to recover, and whether this recovery requires inpatient (hospital stay) or outpatient services (physical therapy), or a combination of both (9).

 In another example of utilization management, a hospital admits a patient for management of a heart attack after the patient has been stabilized in the emergency department.
 The hospital’s UM nurse contacts the patient’s insurance provider to discuss treatment options and optimal length of stay.
 The insurance provider requires periodic progress reports from the UM nurse to monitor the patient’s care.
 The cardiologist determines that the patient is not responding to the treatments as anticipated and discusses different treatment options that have shown promise in similar patients with the UM nurse.
 The insurance company approves the surgeon’s request to implement a different treatment for the patient.
-This collaboration ensures better outcomes for the patient in a more cost-effective manner.
+This collaboration ensures better outcomes for the patient and more cost-effectiveness.

 Insurance companies help to reduce healthcare costs by providing (9):